Contact our corporate or local offices directly.

 The Update From Libraries command explained in the previous section is used solely to update placed components on schematic sheets.
 Although models can be included as part of that update, it is the model linking that is being considered and not the actual graphical attributes of the linked model.
 To pass on changes to the graphical attributes of a PCB footprint from the source PCB Footprint library requires the use of another tool from Altium Designer's update arsenal - Update From PCB Libraries.
 This update tool checks the component footprints on a board against the corresponding footprints in source PCB Footprint libraries by performing a physical comparison of each footprint's primitives.

 To illustrate the use of this tool, consider the component footprints shown below.
 These are existing footprints on a PCB document.
 To the right are the modified footprints that exist in the source PCB Footprint library (*.PcbLib).
-The changes, although subtle - the top footprint having the ''sign moved"; the bottom having increased width for the ''sign and arc" - are sufficient for the purposes of our illustration.
+The changes, although subtle - the top footprint has the ''sign moved"; the bottom has increased width for the ''sign and arc" - are sufficient for the purposes of our illustration.